 Trust us!
 First time sleeping in car in the wild is challenging.
 Our first time was a disaster.
 Routine involves, finding right spot, scouting the surroundings, organize & setting up camp, prepping to cook, eating, packing up all cooking/ food stuffs to keep it away from wild animal, light up the space if needed, rearranging your stuffs to make sleeping space, prepping your bed and keeping important things at reachable distance for emergencies.
 After you get up in the morning, you will repeat the things said above again, get yourself ready and prep for you journey on road.

-We have the Printable Checklist ready for you!
+We have the Printable Checklist ready for you and its absolutely free!

 Hope our “Car camping essentials checklist” was helpful to you.
 If you think we missed something, please let us know by commenting below.